kristofvc/ListBundle/Resources/doc/index.md

 ### Step 3: Create your list's configuration

-To render a list of certain object you got to make a simple service telling this bundle how to render your list.
+To render a list of certain objects you need to make a simple service to tell this bundle how to render your list.
 To start this configuration, you need to extend the 'Kristofvc\ListBundle\Configuration\AbstractListORMConfiguration'-class.
 The following example is for a list of users.

 ```php